NicHerndon/ecuposter/README.md

-This is a modified [beamerposter](https://ctan.org/pkg/beamerposter?lang=en) template with the University of Queensland logo and colors.
-It is forked from https://rev.cs.uchicago.edu/k4rtik/gemini-uccs (which is forked from https://github.com/anishathalye/gemini).
+This is a modified [beamerposter](https://ctan.org/pkg/beamerposter?lang=en) template with the East Carolina University logo and colors.
+It is forked from https://rev.cs.uchicago.edu/alfurka/gemini-uq (which is forked from https://github.com/anishathalye/gemini).

 ## Screenshot

 ![Screen](screenshot.png)

-## UQ RGB
+## ECU RGB

-UQ RGB is in file `beamercolorthemeuchicago.sty` can be re-adjusted.
+ECU RGB is in file `beamercolorthemeecu.sty` can be re-adjusted.
 The current RGB code is:

 ```
-\definecolor{UQmain}{rgb}{0.3178,0.141,0.478}
+\definecolor{ECUmain}{HTML}{592A8A}
 ```

 ## Compiling

-### Using it From Overleaf
+### TeXShop

-You can easly use the template via [Overleaf Gallery](https://www.overleaf.com/latex/templates/uq-beamerposter-template/svbpbndqdpqv).
-Click "Open as Template" after going to the gallery page.
+Compile it with LuaLaTeX.

 ### Offline Use